modeldatarcn/modeldatarcn.github.io/index.md

     * [Agenda](workshop1/documents/Model Data RCN Virtual Workshop 1 Agenda.pdf)
     * [Workshop Welcome Video](workshop1/presentations/welcome_video.mp4)
   * Virtual: Aug 3-5, 2020
     * Registration details will be provided soon.
-If you are interested in participating, please email Doug Schuster schuster@ucar.edu

-Additional details will be provided as they become available.

-If you are interested in participating in one or both workshops, please provide the following information to Doug Schuster, schuster@ucar.edu:
+If you are interested in participating in the Aug 2020 workshop, please provide the following information to Doug Schuster, schuster@ucar.edu:
   * A brief statement on why you are interested in participating
   * Background on your experience with computational models and data

 ## [Steering Committee](#steering-committee)